hansi-b/JavaFxTemplate/README.md

 ## Usage

-To create an executable bundle, this should suffice:
+This call should suffice to create an executable bundle:

-`./gradlew jpackageImage`
+`./gradlew :fxApp:jpackageImage`

 An executable `appFx` should be created in `fxApp/build/jpackage/appFx/bin/`